Which Sentence Is Punctuated Correctly

 Mastering Punctuation: Identifying the Correctly Punctuated Sentence

 Punctuation is the unsung hero of clear communication.
 It's the system of symbols – commas, periods, semicolons, and more – that guides the reader through the meaning and rhythm of a sentence.
-Mastering punctuation is crucial for effective writing, whether you're crafting an email, a novel, or an academic paper.
-This comprehensive guide will delve into the nuances of punctuation, helping you confidently identify which sentence is punctuated correctly, and ultimately improve your writing skills.
+That said, mastering punctuation is crucial for effective writing, whether you're crafting an email, a novel, or an academic paper.
+Worth adding: this full breakdown will walk through the nuances of punctuation, helping you confidently identify which sentence is punctuated correctly, and ultimately improve your writing skills.
 We'll explore common punctuation errors and provide clear examples to solidify your understanding.

 Understanding the Basics: A Punctuation Primer